travigd/documentation/getting-started/reading-subscribing-events.md

 ## Paginating through Events

 For longer feeds of events than this example, you need to paginate through the feed, reading a certain number of events at a time.

-For the HTTP API [you paginate](~/http-api/reading-streams.md#feed-paging) through the feed using _previous_ and _next_ links within the stream.
-For the .NET API (and JVM client), [you use a read method](~/dotnet-api/reading-events.md#example-read-an-entire-stream-forwards-from-start-to-end) to loop through events a certain number at a time.
+You can use the HTTP API [to paginate](~/http-api/reading-streams.md#feed-paging) through the feed using _previous_ and _next_ links within the stream.
+Or you can [use a read method](~/dotnet-api/reading-events.md#example-read-an-entire-stream-forwards-from-start-to-end) of the .NET API (and JVM client), to loop through events a certain number at a time.

 ## Subscribing to Receive Stream Updates